mobingilabs/docs/README.md

 ## Wave permissions

 The following are the list of permissions supported in RBAC for Wave.
+Wave permissions belongs to the `wave` namespace.

 | Permission | Description |
 | :--- | :--- |